decentralized-identity/didwebvh/spec/specification.md

   - Over time, the list of [[ref: witnesses]] may evolve, with each change being approved by the declared list of [[ref: witnesses]] from **before** such a change.
-  - The DID of the witnesses **SHOULD** be `did:tdw` DIDs to prevent the need for a `did:tdw` resolver having to resolve DIDs of other DID methods.
+  - The DID of the witnesses **MUST** be `did:tdw` DIDs to prevent the need for a `did:tdw` resolver having to resolve DIDs of other DID methods.
-  - `did:tdw` resolvers **SHOULD** account for the the possibility that the witnesses for a `did:tdw` DID might use the same witnesses (same DIDs) as the DID being resolved, creating the potential for an infinite loop of resolutions.
+  - `did:tdw` resolvers **MUST** prevent infinite loops in DID resolution in cases where the witnesses for a `did:tdw` DID use the same witnesses as the DID being resolved.
 - The [[ref: DID Controller]] prepares a [[ref: DID Log Entry]] and shares it with the [[ref: witnesses]].
   - The specification leaves to implementers *how* the [[ref: log entry]] data is provided to the [[ref: witnesses]].